 Gravy is a pretty basic thing.
 I started working on it last September.
 And had only medium success.
 I could get it to thicken, but getting it to stay thick was not quite so easy.

-I tried using a roux.
-I tried just using starch – corn – arrowroot – tapioca – nothing really worked fully.
-I even tried kudzu root.
-I thought it would never happen.
+It started with a roux.
+Then a slurry of slurries, as we tried different starches – corn – arrowroot – tapioca – nothing really worked fully.
+At a low point, I even tried kudzu root.
+After countless tries, I thought it would never happen.
 Often I would have a lovely delicious gravy that would loose it’s structure on the second reheat.

 I was working a few weeks ago with a cheese sauce.
-I was also working on testing our gluten free flour blend.
-Instead or turning to the right and shaking the flour blend over some chicken, I turned to the left and I shook it over my finished cheese sauce.
+Simultaneously, I was also working on testing our gluten free flour blend.
+Instead or turning to the right and shaking the flour blend over some chicken, I turned to the left and a tiny bit of it over my finished cheese sauce.
 Not what I had intended.

-I stirred it into the cheese sauce, poured the sauce over my broccoli and put it in the oven.
+Stirred it into the cheese sauce, poured the sauce over my broccoli and put it in the oven.
 What I got out was a very thick cheese sauce – similar to one with a flour base.
-It made me think.
-It made me think alot.
+It made me think and I can think alot.

-It caused me to understand something was going on with the combination of the starch and the flour that I had not seen before.
-I started testing, and what worked for me, was to take all the ingredients pour them in a pan and whisk until it thickened.
+The experience caused me to understand something was going on with the combination of the starch and the flour that I had not seen before.
+I started testing, and what worked for me, was to take all the ingredients pour them in a pan apply a lower heat setting and whisk until it thickened.
 Oh my was I a happy girl.
 We had our first real gravy in a year.

 I have continued to test and test because, well, we have to.
 It reheats, it microwaves and it freezes and holds itself in all those places.
 Success with our Gluten Free Gravy Recipe!